HishamParol/Machine-Learning-Project-streamlit/README.md

 relevancy of this derived figure to other variables.
 The results of the OLS model show a high value for R-squared and Adjusted R-squared with 0.938.
 This shows that the variance of room_type, neighbourhood and neighbourhood_group explains the variance in the average price very well.
-Similarly, the F-statistic value of 3318 in comparison to the pvalue of 0.00 shows this group of variables to be significant in predicting the average price of listings.
+Similarly, the F-statistic value of 3318 in comparison to the p-value of 0.00 shows this group of variables to be significant in predicting the average price of listings.
 Results of the Decision Tree Regression performance were similar to OLS with R-squared value of 0.9866 showing again that the variance of the independent variables explains the variance in the dependent variable.
 The MSE is 86.17 which seems quite high.
-However, taking into account Rsquared value and MAE of 4.09, suggests MSE is reasonable.
+However, taking into account R-squared value and MAE of 4.09, suggests MSE is reasonable.
 It is therefore reasonable to conclude that the model performs well.

 #### Airbnb Regression Conclusion